 You might vomit everything because more blood is being pumped to your muscles during the workout, leaving less for digestion (8).
 Again remember to have the right snacks.
 You need carbs, fluids, lean protein, and heart-healthy fats (9).
 Carbs provide energy, and the proteins are significant for your muscles and blood cells as they bring nutrients and oxygen (9).

-Like with your pre-workout snacks, you should not have your post-workout meals immediately when you are done with your workout regime.
+You don’t want to wait too long to eat your post-workout meal or snack when you are done with your workout regime.
 Instead, you are advised to eat within an hour of completing your exercise routine (8).

 It is a good idea to have protein foods after your workouts.
 They help in the recovery and growth of your muscles (9).
 So go ahead and enjoy that whey protein shake or hard-boiled egg within an hour of completing your training.

 Let us face it!
 Most of us snack throughout the day, which might explain why we always find ourselves in a snack rut.
 However, this may not be the best idea, especially if your goal is to lose weight.
 Not only might you need to reduce your snack intake, but also watch when you have them.
 Here are some of the recommended timelines denoting when you should grab a snack: